 Airport lounge access

-Global Entry or TSA Precheck
+Global Entry or TSA PreCheck

-Primary rental car insurance and rental elite status
+Primary rental car insurance and rental discounts

 One year of complimentary Lyft Pink membership